Monikshah/caption-explanation-hmln/README.md

-### “Did the Model Learn?”
-Explaining Visual Captioning Model Learning
+### Disentangling Fine-Tuning from Pre-Training in Visual Captioning with Hybrid Markov Logic

 ### Prerequesit